Tips for Installing Emergency Exit Lights

 Guidelines for emergency lighting were created to improve visual conditions in the event of a fire or other emergency.
 If you own a commercial building, you must follow fire codes and standards.

 Fire codes and standards outline how long exit lights have to stay on during an emergency.
 We recommend investing in long-life LED emergency lights for better visibility and longer run times.
 Not only does emergency light improve evacuation time, but it reduces panic.

-A fire protection contractor can help you install LED exit signs along planned escape paths.
-For example, a university building will need escape plans so students can quickly evacuate classrooms.
-A fire protection contractor will be able to determine the most strategic places for emergency exit lights so building occupants can evacuate as soon as possible.
+A fire protection contractor can determine the most strategic places for emergency exit lights so building occupants can evacuate as soon as possible.

 Our team works hard to earn your business by offering a range of fire protection services for your commercial building.
-To schedule a time to inspect or install emergency exit lights, call Fire Pros at 8009682871.
+To request a quote for inspection or repairs of your emergency exit lights, call Fire Pros at 800-968-2871.Category: